llytaii/vbox_dangerzone_setup/README.md

-A helper script for installing Dangerzone and VBoxGuestAdditions in Ubuntu 22.04
+A helper script for installing Dangerzone and VBoxGuestAdditions on Ubuntu 22.04 in Virtual Box

 ```
 sudo apt install git